PerlAlien/Alien-m4/README.md

 perfectly good.
 Unfortunately, the main use case for this module is [Alien::Autotools](https://metacpan.org/pod/Alien::Autotools) and friends.
 Autoconf requires the GNU m4, probably for political reasons, possibly for technical reasons.
-If you are using one of these Unixen, don't dispair, you can usually install the GNU version of m4 either by building from source or by installing a binary package, with either the name `gm4` or `gnum4`, and this module will find it, and [Alien::Autotools](https://metacpan.org/pod/Alien::Autotools) will be able to use it.
+If you are using one of these Unixen, don't despair, you can usually install the GNU version of m4 either by building from source or by installing a binary package, with either the name `gm4` or `gnum4`, and this module will find it, and [Alien::Autotools](https://metacpan.org/pod/Alien::Autotools) will be able to use it.